pdrabik223/data-protection/simple_substitution_cipher/simple substitution cipher.md

 Shift by 13, there are 26 letters in latin alphabet, so ciphered message created by shifting every letter by 13, can be decoded by encrypting it once again.

+# Big problem of substitution Cipher
+Big problem of substitution Cipher are pairs of letters, for example if one could decode letter *q* the nest one will almost surely be *u*.